tus/tus-resumable-upload-protocol/README.md

 Servers SHOULD provide one or more tus endpoints.
 A tus endpoint can be any URL that clients can use to create new file resource.

-All requests to a tus endpoint MUST use the `POST`, and include a `Content-Range` and `Content-Length` header.
+All requests to a tus endpoint MUST use the `POST` method, and include a `Content-Range` and `Content-Length` header.

-The `Content-Length` defines the amount of bytes to be uploaded along with the request.
-For resumable uploads it SHOULD be set to `0`, but clients MAY choose to upload some or all of the file data to a tus endpoint.
+The `Content-Length` defines the amount of bytes to be uploaded in the request body.
+For resumable uploads it SHOULD be set to `0`, but clients MAY choose to upload some or all bytes of a file to a tus endpoint.

 The `Content-Range` defines the total size of the file, and optionally the data range included in the body of the request.
 When `Content-Length` is `0`, the